palsbo/ESP_Clients/README.md

 This library expects messages to be received as JSON.
 Each key in the JSON array will generate an evenet handled by the 'on' method.
 'on' methods include on("connect",...) and on("disconnect",...);
+The 'on' method on('notJSON',...) will handle messages with no or invalid JSON encoding.
 The 'on' method on("data",...) will overwrite JSON decoding and handle the full message, exept for the message "__ping__" that will return a message "__pong__" (for keep alive);

 Uses the followng libraries: